 This dish has flavors from all over so I’m not quite sure how to categorize it cuisine-wise.
 You’ve got ginger, coconut, lime, red pepper, and curry, which evoke Southeast Asian, Caribbean, and West African feels so *insert shrug emoji here*.
 It’s a little sweet, spicy, savory, and tart all at the same time.
 And, while it may seem exotic to those of us in the states, all the ingredients should be available at your local grocery store.
-This coconut lime shrimp & plantain comes together in 30 minutes or less and is deliciously satisfying, y’all.
+This coconut lime shrimp & plantain power bowl comes together in 30 minutes or less and is deliciously satisfying, y’all.
 It’s also completely customize-able.
 You can add in veggies, different spices, herbs like cilantro or whatever you have on hand and desire.

 Add an extra squeeze of lime over top and you’re good to go.
 I made this to enjoy for lunch this week and documented the process in my Instagram story and saved it so head there if you want a video visual.
 If you’re in the market for quick and easy, light lunches, I also recommend these turkey wraps, this spicy chipotle skillet, or this rainbow soup.
 Speaking of wraps, this whole dish could be wrapped up in lettuce for a bomb wrap!
 It’s extremely versatile.
 Let me know if you try it out and put your own spin on it.
 Also, what are your lunchtime go-tos when you cook?
 Thanks for reading!